-Due to the fact that this is the preferred method done Dr. Reisfeld uses two small incisions on each side of the chest cavity.
-This method has the possibility of reversal.
+Due to the fact that this is the preferred method done Dr. Reisfeld, he uses two small incisions on each side of the chest cavity.
+This method has the possibility of reversal as well.
 The success rate by all methods for the treatment of sweaty hands is about 98%.
 To learn more about the procedure in detail click here.

 Sweaty Palms (Palmar Hyperhidrosis) Summary:

 Excessive hand sweating a serious problem, both in social settings, and everyday functional activities.
 These include but are not limited to: opening a door, writing on paper, driving, computer usage, or signing your name, intimacy with others.
 These are just a few examples of how palmar hyperhidrosis can severely affect a person.

 You may ask what should I do?
 Those affected should first discuss the matter with their doctor, and then first try conservative hyperhidrosis treatment measures available.
 If those measures do not give satisfactory relief, then patients should consider hyperhidrosis surgical treatment.